972C8/bucket-webapp/README.md

 ### Business Logic Design

 Our application is composed of a total of 7 business services, which are used to interact with the database through API calls.
 All services use the @Service tag, and five use the validated annotation.
+The business services which use the validated annotation, all have particular methods that have to use this annotation and not every method is required to use it.
 This is depicted in the following Business Logic Design:

 ![Domain Model](images/Business_Logic_Design_Bucketlist_App.png)